 The full study protocol as well as a description of the baseline sample was published in separate issues of BMC’s Women’s Health, BMC Women's Health.2013, 13:25.
 DOI: 10.1186/1472-6874-13-25 and BMC Women's Health 2014, 14:135 doi:10.1186/s12905-014-0135-4, respectively.

-Over the past year I developed, piloted, and revised a Train the Trainer workshop to which universities, colleges, and community groups can send staff to become certified EAAA Trainers.
-Once trained and certified, these Trainers will be qualified (with some support from SARE Centre and Wen-Do) to train EAAA Program Facilitators to deliver the EAAA intervention on their campuses or in their communities.
+Over the past year I developed, piloted, and revised a Train the Trainer workshop to which universities, colleges, and community groups can send staff to become EAAA Campus/Community Trainers.
+Once trained, these Trainers will be qualified (with some support from SARE Centre and Wen-Do) to train EAAA Program Facilitators to deliver the EAAA intervention on their campuses or in their communities.

 RCT Windsor Research Team Meeting: (from left) Sandra Gotovac (RA), Ashlyne O'Neil (RA), Jocelyn Nikita (Site Coordinator), Karen Hobden (Trial Manager), Charlene Senn (PI), Michelle Krieger (RA)

 In collaboration with Dr. Anne Forrest, Director of Women's Studies, I have evaluated the effectiveness of our campus Bystander Initiative to Mitigate Sexual Assault on Campus (BI) (see www.uwindsor.ca/bystander) on the undergraduate students who take a 3-hr adaptation of the University of New Hampshire’s Bringing in the Bystander® workshop (see Senn & Forrest, 2015).
 In 2010, we began conducting a campus wide survey annually and will continue it until 2020.
 We will use this survey to evaluate whether our institutionalization model (See Senn & Forrest, forthcoming; Senn & Forrest, 2013) succeeds in producing a campus climate change.